Find the Cheapest Car Insurance After a DUI (2023)

 Any time you’re caught engaging in high-risk driving behavior, such as driving under the influence, it’s likely going to cause your insurance premiums to increase.
 While accidents and speeding tickets can also cause rate increases, DUIs typically have the most severe impact on what you’ll pay.

-The average monthly cost for drivers with a speeding ticket is $396 per month, while drivers with an accident pay $408 per month.
-But drivers who have a DUI could see their insurance rates go to an average of $531 per month.
+The monthly cost for drivers with a speeding ticket can be more than $146 per month for liability-only coverage, while drivers with an at-fault accident pay $151 per month or more.
+But drivers who have a DUI could see their insurance rates go to $171 or more per month.

 That’s because driving under the influence makes you a risk to your insurance company.
 Alcohol reduces brain function and impairs your judgment, reasoning, and muscle coordination, reducing your ability to safely operate a vehicle.